Amazon Brand Story Feature

 On desktop, the background or main image is important because it establishes the brand identity and helps the other modules stand out.

-amazon brand story carousel background image example
+HBNO background brand story image

+📏 The main image size on desktop is 1464px x 625px.
+The main image on mobile is 463px x 625px.
 You can also include an optional headline (30 characters) and optional body text (135 characters).

-Should you include the optional text in your amazon brand story background?
+Should you include the optional text in your Amazon brand story background?

 When designing your background image for your carousel, remember that the first 2 modules will be covering up most of it, so design accordingly.